 Even for those who know a thing or two about plane tickets, some terms and concepts can be quite confusing.
-Imagine what it’s like for those who are less experienced in this world!
-Today we wanted to shed a bit of light on the different classes of plane tickets.
+I can only imagine it’s even worse for those who are less experienced in this world!
+Today we wanted to shed a bit of light on the different fare classes for plane tickets.

-Speaking of saving money, there is a new fare class since last year… that excludes free checked bags on many regulair airlines.
-To give travelers more choice about what they want to pay for and what they don’t want to pay for.
-Here’s a reminder.
+There is a new fare class on many airlines since last year… that has more limitations than “regular” economy.
+We can only applaud this: it gives travelers more choice about what they want to pay for and what they don’t want to pay for.

 Here is just an example:

 This screenshot was randomly taken only to give you an example with a Toronto-Vancouver flight from the Air Canada website.
 Here, you can choose between a flight at $320 in economy class (Tango) for a one-way trip or $1,735 flight for the same one-way in business class.
-That’s a difference of more than $1,000 (imagine first class)!
+That’s a difference of more than $1,000 (imagine on airlines with first class) !

 The premium you have to pay is completely crazy for those types of seats and that’s why we recommend always traveling in economy class.
 Having 5 tickets or only one for the same price?
 The choice is easy.

 Just a side note: the only time that it can be reasonable to travel in business class (and again, we never did it ourselves and we aren’t planning to splurge for this), is with Points and Miles.
 This is called “travel hacking” and we have an entire section about it (and we are re-launching it soon with even more content and a cool new way to start travel hacking).

 But even if many use “travel hacking” for luxury travel, we encourage you to use it to travel more often, not more luxuriously, by getting a couple of free flights every year.